NaoRiley/Astronomica/README.md

 Facsimile - Copies ability of Joker to the left

-Centurio - Grants ability tp go infinitely into debt
+Centurio - Grants ability to go infinitely into debt

 Factoria - At end of round, Joker's XMult becomes XMult!
 (Factorial)